 I’ve been enjoying this traditional Hungarian dish since I was just a kid.

 If you’re a regular follower here at the BHK, you know I’m Hungarian.
-My father spoke fluent Hungarian and I grew up in a city in New Jersey which had a very high population of Hungarian people.
+My father spoke fluent Hungarian and I grew up in a city in New Jersey that had a very high population of Hungarian people.

 The city had a Hungarian festival every summer where there was Hungarian music, art and all kinds of delicious authentic Hungarian food.
 We looked forward to it every year.
 They would serve our favorite doughnuts, Hungarian farsangi fánk, Hungarian kifli, a delicious cookie, lángos, a fried bread, stuffed cabbage, chicken paprikash, goulash soup and the list goes on.